-§ 179.026.
-LAND USE AND DISTANCE REQUIREMENTS FROM ACTIVE DESIGNATED PUBLIC UTILITY WATER WELLS.
+§ 179.031.
+LAND USE AND DISTANCE REQUIREMENTS FROM ACTIVE DESIGNATED PUBLIC UTILITY WATER WELLS

-- A. The following land uses and activities shall be prohibited from locating within five hundred (500) feet of a designated public utility water well. - 1.
-Stormwater discharge retention-detention facilities unless such facility is retrofitted with Biosorption Activated Media that meets the following media mixture proportion by volume of tire crumb, silt and clay, and sand 1.0:1.9:4.1 respectively to reduce Nitrate infiltration to the groundwater table. - 2.
+(A) The following land uses and activities shall be prohibited from locating within five hundred (500) feet of a designated public utility water well.

+- 1. Stormwater discharge retention-detention facilities. - 2.
 Any industrial or commercial activities that utilize, generate, or, store any of substances listed as hazardous constituents in Appendix A. - 3.
 Any uses listed in the Modified Standard Industrial Code, being Appendix B. These uses have the potential for the discharge of contaminated stormwater. - 4.
 Sanitary landfills. - 5.
-Domestic wastewater facilities including underground storage and transportation facilities.

-- 6. Mining or excavation operations of any kind. - B. The following land uses and activities shall be prohibited from locating within one thousand (1,000) feet of a designated public utility water well. - 1.
+Domestic wastewater facilities including underground storage and transportation facilities. - 6.
+Mining or excavation operations of any kind. - (B) The following land uses and activities shall be prohibited from locating within one thousand (1,000) feet of a designated public utility water well. - 1.
 Any industrial or commercial activities that utilize, generate or store in excess of five (5) gallons of liquid or twenty-five (25) pounds of solid, of any substances listed as hazardous constituents in Appendix A. - 2.
 Any uses listed in Modified Standard Industrial Code, being Appendix B. These uses have the potential for the discharge of contaminated stormwater. - 3.
 Sanitary landfills. - 4.
-Mining or excavation operations of any kind. - C. Conditional use approval shall be required to locate any domestic wastewater facilities which include underground storage and transportation facilities between two hundred (200) feet and one thousand (1,000) feet from a designated public utility water well.
+Mining or excavation operations of any kind. - (C) Conditional use approval shall be required to locate any domestic wastewater facilities which include underground storage and transportation facilities between two hundred (200) feet and one thousand (1,000) feet from a designated public utility water well.